 Who it is best for

-- Anyone who wants a clean-looking sofa that can also recline.
+- Anyone who wants a clean-looking sofa with optional recline.

-- People who like deep seating and a softer, lounge-forward feel.
+- People who prefer deep seating and a soft, lounge-forward sit.

 Where it falls short

-- The price is high even before you add recliners or extra modules.
+- The price is high even before recliners or accessories are added.

-- You need front clearance for the full recline depth, so coffee table spacing matters.
+- You need clear space in front for the footrest, so coffee table spacing matters.

 Luxe Sofa Chaise